 So, we are looking at Microsoft, but it is hard not to notice that Google, in addition sporting a better valuation than Microsoft, is also exhibiting faster growth.
 Even though Microsoft looks very good so far, Google looks even better.

-Let’s now look at profitability via the Profitability View, shown below.
+Let’s now look at profitability via the Profitability View, which is in the Fundamental view folder, shown below.

 There are a lot of great metrics in this table.
 I will focus first on my favorite, which is ROIC (Return on Invested Capital), highlighted in green.
 ROIC is used to determine how well a company generates cash flow relative to the capital it has invested in its business.
 It is a critical metric to determine if the company is a good capital allocator or not.